-I am a science and medical writer and editor based in Surrey, UK.
-I write mostly on biomedical topics with a particular interest in biochemistry, cell biology, twins and heritability, palliative care, and medical technologies.
-I write news and feature articles, copy for websites and other digital projects, and press releases.
-I also work as a freelance editor.
+I am a writer and editor based in Surrey, UK, specialising in narrative, non-fiction features.
+I work mostly on biology and medical topics and have a particular interest in biochemistry, cell biology, twins, palliative and end-of-life care, and medical technologies.
+I also write news stories, press releases and website copy.

 - 2003 onwards – Freelance science and medical writer alongside full-time writing and editing jobs for IPC Media, Nature Publishing Group and the Wellcome Trust